What is the main purpose of third-party liability?

 The situation is of course compounded if there are multiple defendants with multiple injuries.

-For this reason, we recommend that you purchase at least $2 million in third-party liability coverage for your automobile insurance policy.
+For the reasons above, we recommend that you purchase at least $2 million in third-party liability coverage for your automobile insurance policy.
 The relatively minimal extra expense will give you valuable security in the event the worst should happen, and you are found at-fault in a motor vehicle accident.